 How to weather an interest rate rise

-The news keeps hinting that a rise in interest rates is only a matter of time – it’s just that no-one’s sure exactly when it might happen.
+A rise in interest rates is only a matter of time – it’s just that no-one’s sure exactly when.
 So it’s a good idea to review your own mortgage now, to make sure your home will be secure whichever way the wind blows.
+Article by Nick Green.

 Esme is kicking herself.
 Her £180,000 fixed-rate mortgage looked so good when she took it out, she didn’t consider its drawbacks.
 Because she spoke only to her provider rather than engaging a mortgage adviser, she didn’t fully appreciate that this mortgage came with a ‘collar’ to keep her locked in.
 Now, after two years of nice and low interest rates, she finds herself back on the lender’s standard variable rate (SVR) which is much higher – and the collar means she can’t switch for another three years without paying a hefty redemption penalty (many thousands of pounds).
 She’s livid.
 But that’s not even the worst of it.

-The other day she heard that the Governor of the Bank of England is considering an interest rate rise.
-He isn’t yet saying when this will be, but Esme knows it’s bound to happen sooner or later, while she’s still locked into her SVR mortgage.
+She knows interest rates have been at an all-time low for years, but that this probably won't last forever.
+An interest rate rise is bound to happen sooner or later, while Esme is still locked into her SVR mortgage.
 Which means her already high repayments will probably rise even higher – and it seems there’s absolutely nothing she can do about it.
+Or is there?

 Everyone’s mortgage arrangements are different, so you might not achieve the same kind of savings as Esme – but it’s more likely than not in a majority of similar situations.
 At the very least, it’s always worth investigating to see if switching mortgages can save you money, even if you think the penalties won’t make it worthwhile.
-A financial adviser or a mortgage broker can crunch the numbers for you, and the answer can be very surprising.
+A mortgage broker (or financial adviser) can crunch the numbers for you, and the answer can be very surprising.

 At this point no-one knows when the base rate of interest will rise, or by how much.
 All we do know is that a rise is inevitable, sooner or later – so make sure you understand how any change could affect your situation, and that you know where to turn for advice.